fireship-io/fireship.io/README.md

 ## Theme Development

-The theme is located in `themes/main/`
+The CSS and JS required in critical path is located in `design`.

 ## Web Component Development